yufeikang/home-assistant.io/source/voice_control/voice_remote_local_assistant.markdown

     title: Best practices with Assist
 ---

-The simplest and most effective way to use Assist is to leverage the voice providers (for speech-to-text and test-to-speech) included in [Home Assistant Cloud](/voice_control/voice_remote_cloud_assistant/)
+The simplest and most effective way to use Assist is to leverage the voice providers (for speech-to-text and text-to-speech) included in [Home Assistant Cloud](/voice_control/voice_remote_cloud_assistant/)

 If you are interested in setting up a fully local voice assistant, follow this setup: